jukefr/actions/git/README.md

 }
 ```

-You need to make `GITHUB_TOKEN` available to the Action.
+You need to make a `GIT_TOKEN` and make it available to the Action.
-You need to create a secret/env variable `USER` to store the git username and make it available to the Action.
+You need to make a `GIT_USER` and make it available to the Action.